gregorycode/CRM_for_a_cafe/README.md

 # CRM for a small cafe
 This application provides all the necessary functionality for a small cafe.
-You can add categories and items, create orders, count your revenue, see orders history, etc. The "Overview page shows some statistics data".
-On the "Analytics" page there are two charts which show dynamics of orders and the revenue.
+You can add categories and items, create orders, count your revenue, see orders history, etc. The "Overview" page shows some statistics data.
+There are two charts on the "Analytics" page which show dynamics of orders and the revenue.

 ## Frontend (Angular 9)
 * Materialize for styling